-104 For the concept of focal points, see Thomas Schelling, The Strategy of Conflict (Cambridge, MA: Harvard University Press, 1960).
+98. For the concept of focal points, see Thomas Schelling, The Strategy of Conflict (Cambridge, MA: Harvard University Press, 1960).

-105 Jacobs, Panic at the Pump, pp. 156-57, 185-86.
+99. Jacobs, Panic at the Pump, 156-57, 185-86.

-106 Nikolas Rose and Peter Miller, "Political Power beyond the State: Problematics of Government," The British Journal of Sociology 43, no. 2 (August 5, 1992): 173-205, https://doi.org/10.2307/591464.
+100. Nikolas Rose and Peter Miller, "Political Power beyond the State: Problematics of Government," British Journal of Sociology 43, no. 2 (August 1992): 173-205.

-against protests, had an interest in disseminating narratives of rising demand and adverse actions by OPEC governments.
-News outlets had incentives to maximize sales, which in the US in the 1970s meant blaming oil firms.
-107 Environmental activists in turn actively cheered on higher prices, and sought to re-describe them as a positive development that should be encouraged, not counter-acted; 108 and so on.
+rising demand and adverse actions by OPEC governments.
+News outlets had incentives to maximize sales, which in the United States in the 1970s meant blaming oil firms.
+Environmental activists in turn actively cheered on higher prices and sought to redescribe them as a positive development that should be encouraged, not counteracted, and so on.
 As a result, with different narratives being advanced by different interests and with no self-evident focal point around which to coordinate, the peak intensity of protests was durably diminished.
-Indeed, when oil prices returned to their real price peak of 1979 in 2008, there was little political controversy-surprisingly little, in historical perspective-nor any threat of truckers' slashing tires, cutting brake lines, or littering highways with nails.
-Instead, this highly redistributive price shock was quietly absorbed, without much in the way of protest or unrest.
+Indeed when oil prices returned to their real price peak of 1979 in 2008, there was little political controversy-surprisingly little, in historical perspective-nor any threat of truckers' slashing tires or littering highways with nails.
+Instead this highly redistributive price shock was quietly absorbed, without much in the way of protest or unrest.

-As a closing thought on this mechanism, note that turning from centrally-directed to market-driven deindustrialization not only deprived discontent of a clear focal point, but held the potential to dissipate it entirely when seen internal to a neoliberal Weltanschauung.
+As a closing thought on this mechanism, note that turning from centrally directed to market-driven deindustrialization not only deprived discontent of a clear focal point but also held the potential to dissipate it entirely when seen as internal to a neoliberal Weltanschauung.
 For those who accepted the conceptual separation of economy and polity, firms could not be blamed for raising (fuel) prices.
-Firms' social responsibility, where an ideal-typical version of the polity-economy distinction prevailed, was to maximise profits, not to satisfy non-market norms of desert.109 Governments, in this perspective, were seen as responsible only for the general functioning of the market system, by enforcing contracts, preventing and punishing
+Firms' social responsibility, where an ideal-typical version of the polity-economy distinction prevailed, was to maximize profits, not to satisfy nonmarket norms of desert.
+Governments, in this perspective, were seen as responsible only for the general functioning of the market system, by enforcing contracts, preventing and punishing fraud, and providing a stable currency.
+In this distribution of responsibility, neither firms nor governments were to blame for any specific price rise and the ensuing closure of manufacturing or other businesses.
+While rising in popularity during the 1970s and 1980s, particularly in the United Kingdom and United States, this perspective was never universally accepted; but to the extent that it did become more prevalent, it further reduced the unrest resulting from the disruptions of deindustrialization.